Gervaise Henry

 Experience

-- Building and scaling the Solutions Engineering organization, with direct reports spanning solutions leadership and forward deployed engineering, and expanding the team with additional Forward Deployed Builders to meet growing customer demand.
+- Building and scaling the Forward Deployed Engineering organization, with direct reports spanning FDEs and Forward Deployed Builders, and expanding the team to meet growing customer demand for agent deployment and implementation.

 - Provide technical leadership for Forward Deployed Engineers across the broader organization, guiding how they engage with customers on complex implementations even where reporting lines sit elsewhere.